Democratizing access to great financial advice.

 The financial benchmarks discussed above are presented for informational purposes and should not be construed as investment advice.
 They only serve as rules of thumb based on a hypothetical client couple and generalized case developed by the financial planning profession or by Hesperian Wealth.
 The target financial ratios, insurance needs, savings rate, and investment assets appropriate for you may be significantly different where your situation deviates from the assumptions used.
 They should be adapted for your personal situation by a professional financial planner.

-We ran a simulation in RightCapital’s planning software for a hypothetical couple earning $100,000 at aged 30, 35, 40, 45, 50, 55, 60, and 65 to determine the assets necessary at each age to achieve an 80% chance of not running out of money by age 90/95 using the following assumptions: they max one individual’s 401(k) with a 3% match each working year and spend the rest after taxes (a 25.5% savings rate in 2023), 4% wage growth, 2.19% inflation, 4.38% medical inflation, invested in a rebalancing portfolio of 80% stocks and 20% bonds using Hesperian’s proprietary return expectations (7.51% for stocks, 4.78% for bonds) at the time of the study, requiring 80% wage replacement in retirement, $3,299 (in today’s dollars) additional annual out-of-pocket medical expenses per individual during retirement, $54,000 (in today’s dollars) in assisted living expenses in the last two years of life for each individual, retiring and taking Social Security at age 67, and a life expectancy of 90 years (first to die) and 95 years (second to die).
+We ran a simulation in RightCapital’s planning software for a hypothetical couple earning $100,000 at age 30, 35, 40, 45, 50, 55, 60, and 65 to determine the assets necessary at each age to achieve an 80% chance of not running out of money by age 90/95 using the following assumptions: monthly expenses of $5,000 growing with inflation, they max one individual’s 401(k) with a 3% match each working year, they save a small residual amount after taxes in a brokerage account, 3% wage growth, 2.44% inflation, 4.88% medical inflation, they invest in a static portfolio of 60% US stocks and 40% US bonds (modeled with 1,000 Monte Carlo simulations anchored to Hesperian’s proprietary long-term return expectations—7.04% for stocks, 4.81% for bonds—at the time of the study), retirement expenses based on an 80% wage replacement ratio in the first year of retirement inclusive of $3,454 (in today’s dollars) annual out-of-pocket medical expenses per individual during retirement, $64,200 (in today’s dollars) in assisted living expenses in the last two years of life for each individual, retiring and taking Social Security at age 67, and a life expectancy of 90 years (first to die) and 95 years (second to die).
 All other assumptions use RightCapital’s default settings.

 Don't Miss the Latest from Hesperian Wealth